lightning/bolts/03-transactions.md

-There is a possibility of irreparable differences on closing if one node considers the other's output too small to allow propagation on the Bitcoin network (aka "dust"), and that other node instead considers that output too valuable to discard.
+There is a possibility of irreparable differences on closing if one node considers the other's output too small to allow propagation on the Bitcoin network (a.k.a. "dust"), and that other node instead considers that output too valuable to discard.
 This is why each side uses its own `dust_limit_satoshis`, and the result can be a signature validation failure, if they disagree on what the closing